polca/premise/docs/extract.rst

   Liquefied petroleum gas production, synthetic, from methanol, hydrogen from electrolysis, CO2 from DAC, at fuelling station                                                  all IAM regions    Hank et al, 2019
  ============================================================================================================================================================================ ================== =============================

+In the case of wood and coal gasification-based fuels, the CO2 needed to produce methanol or syncrude originates from the gasification process itself.
+This also implies that in the methanol and/or RWGS process, a carbon balance correction is applied to reflect the fact that a part of the CO2 from the gasification process is redirected into the fuel production process.

+If the CO2 originates from:

+* a gasification process without CCS, a negative carbon correction is added to reflect the fact that part of the CO2 has not been emitted but has ended in the fuel instead.
+* the gasification process with CCS, no carbon correction is necessary, because the CO2 is stored in the fuel instead of being stored underground, which from a carbon accounting standpoint is similar.

 Direct Air Capture
 ------------------